FindMySchool LogoFindMySchool

 The nursery provision, available from age 3, offers a gentle introduction to the school's ethos.
 Early years staff prioritise language development and social skills, recognising that strong foundations matter more than early academic pushing.
 The nursery feeds into Reception, and most families who secure a nursery place progress smoothly through the school.

-The numbers are striking.
-In 2024, 94% of pupils met the expected standard in reading, writing, and mathematics combined, compared to the England average of 62%.
-This is not a marginal difference but a substantial one, achieved year after year.
+The numbers are still striking.
+In the current 2025 dataset, 90% of pupils met the expected standard in reading, writing, and mathematics combined.
+This is not a marginal strength but a substantial one, achieved year after year.

-The school ranks 1st in England for primary outcomes (FindMySchool ranking) and 1st among all primaries in Kensington and Chelsea, placing it among the highest-performing in England (top 0%).
+The school ranks 55th in England for primary academic outcomes (FindMySchool ranking) and 2nd among primaries in Kensington and Chelsea, placing it among the highest-performing in England.
 This elite position reflects sustained excellence, not a single exceptional cohort.

 Breaking down the figures reveals the depth of achievement.
-Reading scaled scores averaged 115 (England average: 100), with 90% of pupils reaching the higher standard.
-In mathematics, the average scaled score was 118 (England average: 101), again with 90% achieving the higher standard.
-Grammar, punctuation, and spelling produced a scaled score of 116, with 83% at the higher level.
+Reading scaled scores averaged 113, with 80% of pupils reaching the higher standard.
+In mathematics, the average scaled score was 113, again with 80% achieving the higher standard.
+Grammar, punctuation, and spelling produced a scaled score of 116, with 80% at the higher level.

-At the higher standard, 72% of pupils achieved greater depth in reading, writing, and mathematics, compared to the England average of 8%.
-This is particularly noteworthy.
+At the higher standard, 30% of pupils achieved greater depth in reading, writing, and mathematics.
+This remains notable.
 It demonstrates that strong results are not achieved by focusing narrowly on getting all pupils over the expected threshold while neglecting those capable of more.
 Children here are pushed to genuine mastery.

-Science outcomes are equally strong, with 97% meeting the expected standard against an England average of 82%.
+Science outcomes are also strong, with 90% meeting the expected standard.

 These results come without selection.
 Thomas Jones is a non-selective state primary serving its local catchment.
 The pupils are not filtered by ability or background.
 What distinguishes the school is teaching quality, curriculum design, and relentless focus on progress for every child.